-Notice that the Status window displays coordinates (Easting and Northing) but Latitude and Longitude are undefined (figure above).
+Notice that the Status window (bottom of the Feature Properties panel) displays coordinates (Easting and Northing) but Latitude and Longitude are undefined (figure above).

 roads_a.terx does not have any coordinate information attached to it but it is known to be in UTM Zone 11 NAD 83 coordinates.
 If we setup the coordinate system in Terrain, the file will be georeferenced.